iSHAREScheme/iSHARESatellite/INSTALL.md

 3. In the "frontend" settings form, find `RootURL`, `Valid Redirect URIs ` and Web Origins`.
 Add the entries as follows:

    - `RootURL` – the value of this input should be the UI application URL.
 This URL was defined in section 4.5, in the `UIHostName` variable.
-Example: <https://myorg-test.example.com>
+Example format is: <https://myorg-test.example.com>

    - `Valid Redirect URLs` – this input should have two entries:
      - UI application URL with `*` as route.
 Example: <https://myorg-test.example.com/>\*
-     - Keycloak URL with `*` as route.
+     - Keycloak URL.
 This URL was defined in section 4.5, in the `KeycloakHostName` variable.
-Example: <https://myorg-keycloak-test.example.com:8443/>\*
+Example format is: <https://myorg-keycloak-test.example.com:8443/>

+   - `Web Origins` - this input should have two entries:
+      - UI application URL with `*` as route.
+Example: <https://myorg-test.example.com/>\*
+     - Keycloak URL.
+This URL was defined in section 4.5, in the `KeycloakHostName` variable.
+Example format is: <https://myorg-keycloak-test.example.com:8443/>

-   - `Web Origins` - the values to this input should be keycloak URL with `*` as route.
+    the values to this input should be keycloak URL with `*` as route.
 Example: <https://myorg-keycloak-test.example.com:8443/
    *>\*

    Find below image as reference: